 With Azure, as with all cloud providers, you essentially pay for virtual infrastructure, buying a specific number of virtual machines in the cloud that are designed and specified to replicate and replace the existing physical infrastructure to host applications and data.
 Cloud costs are lower, but they are comparable and can build quickly as you add more storage over time.

 Igroup developed a software suite called Cloud Control which is designed to manage cloud usage.
 It works by switching resources on and off as needed.
 This reduces expenditure and can have a significant impact on monthly costs, but a serious migration to the cloud will still require investment.

-In most cases, an in-house IT infrastructure team will have exceptional knowledge of the systems that your business already uses, however the skillset for cloud is different and a shortfall in key areas can lead to increased costs and lower performance.
+In most cases, an in-house IT infrastructure team will have exceptional knowledge of the systems that your business already uses, however, the skillset for the cloud is different and a shortfall in key areas can lead to increased costs and lower performance.